Introduction

 Eventually, we’ll add to our website: resources, sponsor info, and even lists of stores to support or boycott.

-Now finally Let me tell you a bit about myself:
+Now, finally, let me tell you a bit about myself:

 I was born in the Midwest to an Irish father and a Polish mother.
 I’ve lived most of my life on the West Coast.
 I’m now pushing 70 and still working in construction.
 I’m not claiming to be an expert in every subject we’ll cover—but I’ve spent years observing, researching, and thinking critically.
 I believe I have insights that cut through the spin and will help us move forward—together.